sethvincent/development-environments-for-beginners/manuscript/vagrant.md

 Let's try this thing out.

-Navigate to your DevEnvs folder:
+Create and navigate to your DevEnvs folder:

 ~~~~~~~~
+mkdir ~/DevEnvs
 cd ~/DevEnvs
 ~~~~~~~~